JUMO-GmbH-Co-KG/embedded-compositor/README.md

 ## Licensing

-The wayland compositor is licensed under the GPLv3.
+The wayland compositor is licensed under the GPLv3 (all code below "compositor").
-The shellintegration is licensed under the LGPLv3.
+The shellintegration library, the embeddedplatform library the quickembeddedshellwindow and the testclients are licensed under the LGPLv3.